 -

-Administrators must learn new tenant management workflows
+Administrators must learn tenant-based workflows

 -

-Additional testing needed during Moodle upgrades due to extended functionality
+Additional testing required during major Moodle upgrades

 Strategy Comparison Table